sircodesalittle/caleb-howard/content/blog/12-07-22. Intro To The Surrender Life/index.md

 ---
-title: Intro To The Surrender Life
+title: Introduction to Surrender Life
 date: "2022-12-07"
-description: "What are you living for?
-Is there anything worth “living” for?"
+description: "What are you living for, is there anything worth “living” for?"
 ---

 The point of this blog is to demonstrate that the most satisfying life is one surrendered in love to something worthy of the sacrifice.
+Isn’t that what we are all looking for, the best use for our time, the most worthy purpose for our lives?
+You wake up every morning to the dreary grind, looking for a good job that makes the most money, provides for the family, and fulfills some personal dream.
+What is your dream, do you still dream?
+Give your life to something.

-As we consider the purpose of belief and love, a pattern of self-denial emerges in each and surrender is rewarded.
-The irony is that we can be rewarded with joy while we experience an ongoing denial of self.
-Is it possible to be selfishly selfless?
-This surrendering of life defines love; and all that remains is to find that which is worthy of our indulgent life of sacrifice.
+Consider the human use for faith and love.
+A pattern of self-denial emerges and surrender to each is rewarded.
+The irony is that we are rewarded with joy while we experience an ongoing denial of self.
+For example, if you dedicate your life to a sport, your time is consumed by practice and a constant drive to be better.
+Why are we so pleased when all of our attention and excitement is focused on a single goal?
+This is living for the focus.
+When we give ourselves to something important, we are self-less-ly self-ish.
+This surrendering of life is the definition of love.
+All that remains is to find that which is worthy of our time.

-What are you living for: family, love, freedom, justice, pursuit of happiness, responsibility for our world?
-Are these overrated, nothing more than selfish instincts, or do they transcend culture?
-Are these ideals beautiful, do they give our lives meaning?
-When we look up at the stars and experience the awe of grandeur, we feel small and at the same time a desire to become a part of the greatness before us.
-Is it a useless dream, to encounter this side of ourselves, to experience a calling for purpose.
-Perhaps there is nothing to live for that is greater than ourselves?
-The life of the cynic: withdrawn, reducing all around him to nothing, black and white sterility.
-Stop that, enjoy life, surrender your proud enlightenment.
-We cannot throw away our hope, we must experience the wonder-filled world.
+What are you living for: competition, family, love, freedom, justice, pursuit of happiness, responsibility for our world?
+Are these nothing more than selfish instincts or distractions?
+Perhaps some of them transcend culture.
+Which of these goals are beautiful and give our lives a greater meaning?
+All of us live for distraction to some degree, but we all hope that in the end we have found something better.

+When we look up at the stars and experience the awe of grandeur, we feel small and at the same time a deep desire to become a part of that greatness.
+Is this a useless dream, to encounter this side of ourselves, to experience a calling?
+Is there nothing to live for that is greater than ourselves?
 We must dream more, not less.
+The life of the cynic is withdrawn, reducing all around him to nothing, black and white sterility.
+Stop that, enjoy life, give up on your proud enlightenment.
+We cannot throw away our hope, we must live in a wonder-filled world.
 Believe in things that overwhelm your passions, and love will lead you to something greater.
 Be caught up in the storm.

 ![Storm](./photo.png)